scheidelg/CA-AE-2020/Notes.md

    For example, for SEC530 at the SANS Cyber Architecture in the United Arab Emirates (AE) we picked:

-    a. a OneNote notebook name of `CA 2020 AE - SEC530`
+    - a OneNote notebook name of `CA 2020 AE - SEC530`
-    b. an FQDN of `ca2020ae.scheidel.net`
+    - an FQDN of `ca2020ae.scheidel.net`
-    c. a GitHub project name of `CA-2020-AE`
+    - a GitHub project name of `CA-2020-AE`

 2. Create a OneNote notebook with the assigned name.